Bunnypower4444/Celeste64Mod/ReadMe.md

-# Celeste 64: Fragments of the Mountain
+# Celeste 64: FitnessGram Pacer Test
-This is the source code and general information for *Celeste 64: Fragments of the Mountain*, a game made by the original Celeste developers in under 2 weeks for Celeste's 6th Anniversary.
-We haven't done a lot of 3D development so much of this is not very optimized, it's coded in libraries mostly intended for 2D games, and we put it all together very, very quickly.
-Consider this similar to a weekend jam game, so experiment and learn at your own risk!

-You can find prebuilt version of the game on [itch.io](https://maddymakesgamesinc.itch.io/celeste64).
+This is the source code for the Celeste 64 FitnessGram Pacer Test, a mod for *Celeste 64: Fragments of the Mountain*.
+This mod adds the FitnessGram Pacer Test as a fun challenge.
+This was my first time modding a game, enjoy!

+A pre-built version will be available soon.

+### Pacer Test Instructions
+ - Go to the ending area.
+You will see a new path leading upwards.
+ - Once you reach the top, interact with the sign.
+This will start the test.
+ - Try to get as far as you can before making two mistakes.
+ - Note: Your dash will not refill on the ground (hehe)
+ - Dying counts as a mistake and will send you to the other side.
+ - After reaching a score of 15, 25, and 50, you will be rewarded with a strawberry.

 ### Installation
  - You need [.NET 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)